Climate change in the United States: Policies, legislation and legal actions

 Federal, state, and local governments have all debated climate change policies, but the resulting laws vary considerably.
 The U.S. Congress has not adopted a comprehensive greenhouse gas emissions reduction scheme, but long-standing environmental laws such as the Clean Air Act have been used by the executive branch and litigants in lawsuits to implement regulations and voluntary agreements.

-The federal government has the exclusive power to regulate emissions from motor vehicles, but has granted the state of California a waiver to adopt more stringent regulations.
-Other states may choose to adopt either the federal or California rules.
-Individual states retain the power to regulate emissions from electrical generation and industrial sources, and some have done so.
-Building codes are controlled by state and local governments, and in some cases have been altered to require increased energy efficiency.
-Governments at all levels have the option of reducing emissions from their own operations such as through improvements to buildings, purchasing alternative fuel vehicles, and reducing waste; and some have done so.
+The federal government has the exclusive authority to regulate emissions from new motor vehicles under the Clean Air Act, but has granted the state of California a waiver allowing it to adopt more stringent emission standards.
+Other states may choose to adopt either the federal standards or California's standards.
+States also retain authority to regulate emissions from electricity generation and industrial sources, while building energy codes are primarily developed and enforced at the state and local levels.
+Governments at all levels may also reduce greenhouse gas emissions through measures such as improving the energy efficiency of public buildings, purchasing alternative-fuel vehicles, and reducing waste.

-Political opponents to emissions regulations argue that such measures reduce economic activity in the fossil fuel industry (which is a substantial extractive industry in the United States), and impose unwanted costs on drivers, electricity users, and building owners.
-Some also argue that stringent environmental regulations infringe on individual liberty, and that the environmental impact of economic activity should be driven by the informed choices of consumers.
-Regulatory proponents argue that the economy is not a zero-sum game, and that individual choices have proven insufficient to prevent damaging and costly levels of global warming.
-Some states have financed programs to boost employment in green energy industries, such as production of wind turbines.
-Areas heavily dependent on coal production have not taken such steps and are suffering economic recession due to both competition from now lower-priced natural gas and environmental rules that make generation of electricity from coal disadvantageous due to high emissions of CO_{2} and other pollutants compared to other fuels.
+Political opponents of emissions regulations have argued that such measures reduce economic activity in the fossil fuel industry, a significant extractive industry in the United States, and increase costs for consumers, including drivers, electricity users, and building owners.
+Some have also argued that stringent environmental regulations may impose unnecessary constraints on individual economic choices.
+Supporters of emissions regulations contend that the economic benefits of reducing greenhouse gas emissions, including avoided climate damages and public health improvements, outweigh the associated compliance costs, and that government intervention is necessary because market forces alone have not adequately addressed climate change.
+Several states have implemented policies to encourage employment in renewable energy industries, while coal-producing regions have experienced economic challenges associated with declining coal demand, increased competition from inexpensive natural gas, and environmental regulations affecting coal-fired electricity generation.

 In 2021 phase 4 of the Keystone XL pipeline, considered a symbol of the battle over climate change and fossil fuels, was cancelled, following strong objections from environmentalists, indigenous peoples, The Democratic Party, and the Joe Biden administration.
 The current U.S. Special Presidential Envoy for Climate is John Kerry.

 The Inflation Reduction Act of 2022 is the largest investment in climate change mitigation in US history, with $369 billion allocated towards energy and climate initiatives.